LaPingvino/bahaiprayers-static/prayer/Tablets of the Divine Plan/AB00210BIR/en/_index.md

 +++
-title = 'Prayer AB00210BIR in English'
+title = "Prayer AB00210BIR in English"
 author = "Abdu'l-Bahá"
 tags = ['lang-en', 'prayer-AB00210BIR', "author-Abdu'l-Bahá", "category-Tablets of the Divine Plan", "cat-Tablets of the Divine Plan"]
 +++